Neelkanth Badrinath Trek: Mythology, Route, Distance & Guide

 Conclusion

-For pilgrims, it symbolizes Shiva’s eternal presence.
+For pilgrims, it represents Shiva’s eternal presence.

 Neelkanth Badrinath Neelkanth Badrinath Neelkanth Badrinath Neelkanth Badrinath Neelkanth Badrinath Neelkanth Badrinath Neelkanth Badrinath Neelkanth Badrinath Neelkanth Badrinath